Bullish Or Bearish? This Useful Ratio Can Help You Gauge Market Sentiment

-And while many have shed their reservations about using options for trading, there is another use for derivatives that we haven’t talked about much…
+And while many have shed their reservations about using options for trading, there is another use for derivatives that we haven’t discussed much…

-One of our favorite uses for options is not for direct buying or selling, but as a gauge of market sentiment.
+One of our favorite uses for options has nothing to do with buying or selling them directly.
+But instead, as a gauge of market sentiment.

 The Put-Call Ratio

-For example, if there were a total of 2.9 million put options traded on the exchange and 3.2 million call options traded, the put-call ratio would be 0.91 for the period.
-Since calls (which represent an option to buy), outnumber puts (which represent an option to sell) the measure would indicate bullish sentiment.
+For example, if 2.9 million put options were traded on the exchange and 3.2 million call options traded, the put-call ratio would be 0.91 for the period.
+Remember, calls represent an option to buy.
+And puts represent an option to sell.
+So, this measure would indicate bullish sentiment.

-For example, if everyone is buying calls and overly bullish, then the potential for new buyers may soon hit a limit, and the market will fall when the bulls start taking profits.
-Conversely, if everyone is selling, then the market may turn higher when buyers start scooping up lower prices.
+For example, let’s say everyone is buying calls and is overly bullish.
+Then, the potential for new buyers may soon hit a limit.
+Soon enough, the market will fall when the bulls start taking profits.
+Conversely, if everyone sells, the market may turn higher when buyers start scooping up lower prices.